-Image Generation for Apollo4 SBL
+Image Generation for Apollo5 SBL

-The Apollo4's boot ROM and SBL (secure boot loader) are capable of performing a wide variety of functions, each of which requires a binary image with a specific format, which in turn must be loaded using a specific protocol.
+The Apollo5's boot ROM and SBL (secure boot loader) are capable of performing a wide variety of update functions, each of which requires a binary image with a specific format, which in turn is loaded using a specific protocol.
 This section provides an overview of the various types of binaries supported by the SBL, as well as some information about the scripts used to generate them.